GangBug/AgeofEmpiresII/README.md

 * Click the buldings to create units.
 * Click the corners top buttons to open/close the menus.
 * Click plus or minus in resources window to asigns the villagers to the diferent tasks.
+* SPACE to continue dialogues
+* Press 2 to select the archery
+* Press 3 to select the stable
+* Press 4 to select both barracs
+* Press 5 to select the castle

 # GAMEMODES